 How to Combat Period Fatigue During Your Period

-Have no fear, you can fight period fatigue with a few things to add into your routine.
+Have no fear, you can fight period fatigue by adding a few things into your routine such as a menstrual cup.
 You are in the right place to find everything you need to know to fight period fatigue.

 The Phases of the Menstrual Cycle

 Before you learn how to combat your period fatigue, you need to understand the basic inner workings of the menstrual cycle and how it can cause tiredness.
 The average length of the menstrual cycle is 28 days, but that can vary from person to person.
 Each stage of the menstrual cycle happens in response to the changes in the production of hormones as they rise or fall.

 The 4 stages of the Menstrual Cycle